Magnus Magnusson: Early life

 Magnús Sigursteinsson was born in Reykjavík on 12 October 1929, but grew up in Edinburgh, where his father, Sigursteinn Magnússon, was the Icelandic consul.
 In Scotland his family adopted a British naming convention, and from childhood Magnus used his father's patronymic as a surname.

-Magnusson lived with his family in John Street, Joppa, an eastern suburb of Edinburgh.
+Magnusson lived with his family in John Street, Portobello, an eastern suburb of Edinburgh.
 He was educated at the Edinburgh Academy, where he was in the school's marching brass band, and at Jesus College, Oxford.

 Career

-Journalism
+Journalism and television

-After graduating from the university he became a reporter with the Scottish Daily Express and The Scotsman.
+After graduating from Oxford Magnusson became a reporter with the Scottish Daily Express and The Scotsman.
 Between 1962 and 1964 he edited the Saltire Society's magazine New Saltire.
-He went freelance in 1967, then joined the BBC, presenting programmes on history and archaeology including Chronicle and BC The Archaeology of the Bible Lands, as well as appearing in news programmes.
+He went freelance in 1967, then joined the BBC.
+In 1968 he appeared as a storyteller in five episodes of the BBC children's programme Jackanory, narrating English translations of 'Stories from Iceland'.
+He presented programmes on history and archaeology including Chronicle and BC The Archaeology of the Bible Lands, and appeared in news programmes.
+In later years Magnusson wrote for the New Statesman.

 Mastermind

 Magnusson presented the long-running quiz show Mastermind from 1972 to 1997 on BBC1.
-His catchphrase, which one of his successors John Humphrys continued to use, was "I've started so I'll finish".
+His catchphrase "I've started, so I'll finish", which his successors continued to use, was said whenever the time for questioning a contestant ran out while he was reading a question on the show.
 Magnusson made cameo appearances as himself, hosting Mastermind in Morecambe and Wise as well as the children's series Dizzy Heights and as Magnus Magnesium in The Goodies episode "Frankenfido".
+He also used his Mastermind catchphrase in a television advertisement for cheese.

 Magnusson ended his 25-year run hosting Mastermind in September 1997, and the original black chair was given to him at the end of the production, passing to his daughter Sally Magnusson after his death.

 Magnusson later returned to present a one-off celebrity special, originally broadcast on 30 December 2002 on BBC Two, to celebrate the 30th anniversary of the first ever Mastermind final.
-This was a precursor to the main show returning to the BBC with Humphrys as the new host.
+This was a precursor to the main show returning to the BBC with Humphrys as host.
 Shortly before his death, Magnusson returned to the regular Mastermind series to present the trophy to the 2006 champion Geoff Thomas.
 Sally Magnusson presented the trophy to the next series winner, David Clark, while also paying tribute to her father and his legacy to the show.